starlake-ai/starlake/src/main/python/README.md

 #### StarlakePreLoadStrategy

-`ai.starlake.job.airflow.StarlakePreLoadStrategy` is an enum that defines the different **pre load strategies** that can be used to conditionaly load a domain.
+`ai.starlake.job.StarlakePreLoadStrategy` is an enum that defines the different **pre load strategies** that can be used to conditionaly load a domain.

 The pre load strategy is implemented by `sl_pre_load` method that will generate the Airflow group of tasks corresponding to the strategy choosen.